MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/cim-serviceaccesspoint.md

 ---
-Description: CIM\_ServiceAccessPoint represents the ability to utilize or invoke a Service.
+description: CIM\_ServiceAccessPoint represents the ability to utilize or invoke a Service.
 Access points represent that a Service is made available for other entities to use. ms.assetid: e0c1b09b-607d-4b75-a6eb-d1205b776f06
 title: CIM\_ServiceAccessPoint class